This article is part of The Ascender, the Highrise platform for articles and resources.

 Coaching styles like group or collaborative coaching can enhance team cohesion and communication, while laissez-faire coaching allows team members more autonomy, fostering innovation and independent problem-solving.

-4. What if a coaching style isn't working isn't?
+4. What if a coaching style isn't working?

-Discuss it with your coach if a coaching style isn't helping you achieve your goals or makes you uncomfortable.
+If a coaching style isn't helping you achieve your goals or makes you uncomfortable, discuss it with your coach.
 You can switch to a different style or adjust your approach to better meet your needs.

 5. Are certain coaching styles better for specific industries?